sathishgnanaprakasam/fsdwdtb6/README.md

 ## Launch app.listen()

 - The app.listen() method is used to bind and listen for connections on the specified host and port.

+## PORT Number

+- The port number is a way to identify a specific process to which an Internet or other network message is to be forwarded when it arrives at a server.

+Range of port numbers:

+- Well Known Ports: 0 to 1023
+- Registered Ports: 1024 to 49151
+- Dynamic Ports: 49152 to 65535

+Commonly used port numbers:

+- HTTP: 80
+- HTTPS: 443
+- FTP: 21
+- SSH: 22
+- SMTP: 25
+- POP3: 110